-Percentage of patients whose time from triage to commencing treatment was within clinically recommended times (Premier's Priority)\
+Percentage of patients whose time from triage to commencing treatment was within clinically recommended maximum waiting times (Premier's Priority)

-Description of measure The number of emergency presentations where the time from triage to commencing treatment was less than, or equal to, the clinically recommended time as a percentage of the total number of presentations.
+Description of measure The number of emergency presentations where the time from triage to commencing treatment was less than, or equal to, the clinically recommended maximum waiting time as a percentage of the total number of presentations.
 The percentage is reported for emergency patients with a triage category of 2 or 3.
 Denominator: All emergency presentations to NSW public hospital EDs.
-Numerator: Denominator cases where the time between triage time and treatment time was within the clinically recommended timeframe for the relevant triage category.
-A patient started treatment within the clinically recommended timeframe if the time from presentation to the start of clinical treatment is less than, or equal to, the maximum waiting times recommended in the Australasian College for Emergency Medicine policy on the Australasian Triage Scale.
-The clinically recommended timeframes for triage 2 and triage 3 categories are 10 minutes and 30 minutes, respectively.
+Numerator: • Denominator cases where the time between triage time and treatment time was within the clinically recommended maximum waiting time for the relevant triage category.
+A patient started treatment within the clinically recommended maximum waiting time if the time from presentation to the start of clinical treatment is less than, or equal to, the maximum waiting times recommended in the Australasian College for Emergency Medicine policy on the Australasian Triage Scale.
+The clinically recommended maximum waiting time for triage 2 and triage 3 categories are 10 minutes and 30 minutes, respectively.
 Premier's Priority targets: 95% of triage category 2 and 85% of triage category 3 patients commencing treatment on time by 2023.
 Cohort description (numerator Emergency presentations to NSW EDs. and denominator) Emergency presentations are records in the EDDC with an ED visit type of emergency (1), an unplanned return visit for a continuing condition (3) or disaster (11).
 Emergency presentations are reported by triage category.
-Further details (inclusions, Inclusions: exclusions) Patients who had a valid triage category and treatment time Records with an ED visit type of Emergency (1), Unplanned return visit for a continuing condition (3) and Disaster (11).
-Exclusions: Non-emergency presentations Records with a missing treatment time Records with missing or invalid information for triage category are excluded from reported counts of emergency presentations counts of emergency presentations Records with a mode of separation of Did not wait for treatment (6), Dead on Arrival (8) or Departed for other Clinical Service Location (9).
+Further details (inclusions, Inclusions: exclusions) Patients who had a valid triage category and treatment time • Records with an ED visit type of Emergency (1), Unplanned return visit for a continuing condition (3) and Disaster (11).
+Exclusions: Non-emergency presentations Records with a missing treatment time Records with missing or invalid information for triage category are excluded from reported counts of emergency presentations Records with a mode of separation of Did not wait for treatment (6), Dead on Arrival (8) or Departed for other Clinical Service Location (9).
+Data source Emergency Department Data Collection (EDDC)

-\This Premier's Priority is measured differently to the related 'time to start treatment' measure reported throughout Healthcare Quarterly.
+This Premier's Priority is measured differently to the related 'time to start treatment' measure reported throughout Healthcare Quarterly.
 The Premier's Priority is measured from the time a patient is triaged in the ED until their treatment begins, whereas Healthcare Quarterly measures 'time to start treatment' from the time a patient arrives at the ED until their treatment begins.